 - A letter of nomination (no more than one page) from the Graduate Program Director

-- A letter of support from the dissertation director or a committee member: This letter should explain the project's research and significance in a manner similar to that used for letters of recommendation for faculty jobs.
+- A letter of support from the dissertation director or a committee member, explaining the project's research and significance in a manner similar to that used for letters of recommendation for faculty jobs.
 Letters should address the criteria listed below and be no more than three pages long.
 A sample recommendation letter may be found here.